 - Therefore, each Christian should be counseling according to how God has gifted him or her.

 The obvious benefit to doing intensive counseling in a local church plant is that it will mature the infrastructure of the local church—the core people who make up the church plant will be more mature in their sanctification.

-The strength of any church—humanly speaking—will be dependent on the core group of individuals and families that make up the church.
+The strength of any church—humanly speaking—will be dependent on the disciple-making ability of the core group of individuals and families that make up the church.

 It is similar to our physical bodies—the stronger the immune system, the more likely the body will be able to handle the things that could potentially weaken it.
 This infographic communicates that idea:

 How does an emphasis on biblical counseling open doors for evangelism, cultural engagement, and community service?
 Does it close any doors?

 It is imperative to understand that if you can do intensive discipleship well, you will be doing more than intensive discipleship.
 If you are good at it, you will not be able to contain your biblical counseling activities to just that one discipline.

 In 1997 I began leading our church in developing a biblical counseling center.
 That church continues to have a strong biblical counseling emphasis today–nearly 20 years later.
 Before 1997, there was no biblical counseling emphasis in that church.